Jump to…

 You can modify the hourly labor rate directly on the quote by clicking on its value.

-If your quote contains detailed service information that is more relevant for internal rather than external use, you can use subheadings to hide the details from the PDF and provide only a summarized view to your customer.
+Hiding certain details in your quote PDF - if your quote contains detailed service information that is more relevant for internal rather than external use, you can use subheadings to hide the quote line details from the PDF and show only the subheadings to your customer.
+Use the relevant checkboxes to control what's shown on the quote PDF:

 - Group prices – PDF displays the total price for all the services under this subheading